DOAJ/doaj/static_content/_support/content/publisher-supporters.md

 Supporting DOAJ is a way for publishers to show their commitment, not only to open access, but to a community-driven, non-profit, and diverse organisation.

 To make it easier for publishers to choose the level of support that they are most comfortable with, we offer a variety of options.
 The list below shows suggested contributions based on business size, or publishers can offer any amount of their choosing.
+You can process your payment on the right.

 It is also possible to choose a discounted 3-year sustaining contribution, based on the rates below, or a single annual ammount.

-For more information, [contact us](mailto:feedback@doaj.org) stating the name of your organisation.
+For more information about that, [contact us](mailto:feedback@doaj.org) stating the name of your organisation.

 {:.tabular-list}
 - Extra large